SRamen1999/NYC_Age_CrimeRate_difference_Heat_Map/README.md

 # FINDINGS/RESULTS
-With all the information I gatered by making choropleth map I found out that ages 24-44 commit the most crime\
+With all the information I gatered by making choropleth map I found out that my hypothesis was wrong.
-followed by 18-24 then 45-64 then <18 and lastly 65+ who commit the least amount of crimes.
+Instead ages 24-44 commit the most crime followed by 18-24 then 45-64 then <18 and lastly 65+ who commit the least amount of crimes.

 The list goes from highest to lowest based on each borough
 <pre>